Mac and Me: Plot

-Later that night, he sets a trap with the help of his new friend, Debbie, who had also seen the alien.
-They trap him inside a vacuum cleaner, which malfunctions and causes the entire neighborhood to suffer a power surge.
-After the alien is released, Michael now believes Eric, but it leaves before Janet can be convinced.
-Eric's behavior toward it, which he names MAC (short for "Mysterious Alien Creature") changes after he fixes all of the damage he made to the house, and leaves behind several newspaper clippings that Eric believes are an attempt to communicate.
-Meanwhile, FBI agents Wickett and Zimmerman track MAC down and begin spying on the Cruise residence.
-Eric disguises MAC in a teddy bear suit and takes him to a birthday party at a local McDonald's, where Debbie's older sister, Courtney, works.
-Wickett and Zimmerman follow, but MAC starts a dance number as a distraction and escapes with Eric on his wheelchair.
-After Wickett and Zimmerman chase them through a nearby neighborhood and shopping mall with additional help, they are rescued by Michael and Courtney.
-Janet, having witnessed the chase while in the mall, catches up to Wickett and Zimmerman and inadvertently learns from Wickett that MAC is indeed real.
+Later that night, he sets a trap with the help of his new friend, Debbie, the girl next door who has also seen the alien.
+They trap him inside a vacuum cleaner, which malfunctions and causes the neighborhood to suffer a power surge.
+Eric's behavior toward the alien, who he names Mac—an acronym for "Mysterious Alien Creature" (MAC)—changes after the extraterrestrial fixes the damage to the house and leaves behind several newspaper clippings that Eric believes are an attempt to communicate.
+Meanwhile, FBI agents Wickett and Zimmerman track Mac down and spy on the Cruise residence.
+Eric disguises Mac in a teddy bear suit and takes him to a birthday party at a local McDonald's, where Debbie's older sister, Courtney, works.
+Wickett and Zimmerman follow, but Mac starts a dance number as a distraction and escapes with Eric.
+After Wickett and Zimmerman chase them, Eric and Mac are rescued by Michael and Courtney.
+Janet, having witnessed the chase, catches up to Wickett and Zimmerman and learns that MAC is real.

-Eric, Michael, Debbie, and Courtney decide to help reunite MAC with his family, who are lost in the desert without sustenance.
+Eric, Michael, Debbie, and Courtney decide to reunite Mac with his family, who are lost in the desert.
 Following MAC's directions, they travel to the mountains on the outskirts of Palmdale, where they find his dying family and rejuvenate them with Coca-Cola.
-The group stops at a gas station and goes to a nearby supermarket.
-The restless aliens climb out of the minivan and enter the supermarket, causing a panic.
-After MAC's father steals a gun from a security guard, the police arrive and a shootout takes place in the parking lot, which ends with an explosion that destroys the supermarket and Eric being killed by a stray bullet.
-Once Wickett, Zimmerman, and Janet arrive by helicopter, MAC and his family use their powers to revive Eric.
-For saving his life, the United States government grants them American citizenship, with the Cruise family and their neighbors, as well as Wickett and Zimmerman, in attendance at the ceremony.
-MAC's family, in Earthling clothing, drives off in a pink Cadillac, and MAC blows a gum bubble that reads "We'll be back!"
+The group goes to a supermarket to buy more Coca-Cola for the aliens.
+The restless aliens enter the supermarket, causing a panic.
+After Mac's father steals a firearm from a security guard, the police arrive, and a shootout takes place in the parking lot, which ends with the supermarket being destroyed in an explosion and Eric being killed by a stray bullet.
+Once Wickett, Zimmerman, and Janet arrive by helicopter, Mac and his family use their powers to revive Eric.
+For saving his life, the United States government grants them American citizenship, with the Cruise family and their neighbors, as well as Wickett and Zimmerman, at the ceremony.
+Mac's family, dressed like Earthlings, drives off in a pink Cadillac, and Mac blows a gum bubble that reads "We'll be back!"